TikaFlow/tika_grocery/javatuples/README.md

 </dependency>
 ```

-If you cannot access the `maven` repository, I also have the compiled `javatuples-1.2.jar` file.
+If you cannot access the `maven` repository, I also [provide](https://tikaflow.github.io/static/tika_grocery/javatuples-1.2.jar) the compiled `javatuples-1.2.jar` file.

 ### Step 1: Install the jar package to the maven repository